 Biofuels are renewable, meaning their sources can be regrown.

 Chevron believes that advanced biofuels could help meet the world’s future energy needs if they are scalable, sustainable and affordable for consumers.
 That’s why we are working on developing solutions in the following areas:

 - Scalability – Given the global demand for energy, biofuels manufacturers would need tens of millions of tons of biomass annually to produce enough fuel to make a significant difference.
 Chevron is evaluating a variety of technologies for manufacturing biofuels.
 Finding the best option is time-consuming because technology that works in the laboratory often cannot be successfully scaled to economic commercial production.

 - Sustainability – As a society, we must understand the environmental and socioeconomic issues related to land, water and biomass use, from the effects of growing and harvesting biomass to the production and use of biofuels.

 - Cost – Biofuels manufacturers will need to drive down the costs of cultivating, harvesting and transporting biomass and must find ways to make large-scale production economical.
 To enable rapid market acceptance, advanced biofuels must be compatible with existing infrastructure and vehicles and must meet consumer expectations.

 - Policy – Policymakers must set realistic goals that establish a level playing field so there is enough time for technology to advance and for the marketplace to choose winners and losers.

 What Chevron Is Doing

 There is no such thing as a perfect fuel.
 All energy sources feature a number of benefits, risks and trade-offs.
 The world will need every available form of energy that can be produced in an environmentally and economically sustainable manner.
-Advanced biofuels can play an important role in our future energy mix if we can unlock the secrets to large-scale, cost-effective production.
-We and our partners are working to accelerate the technological breakthroughs that could make that happen.
+Advanced biofuels can play an important role in our future energy mix if we can unlock the secrets to sustainable, large-scale, cost-effective production.
+We and our partners are working to achieve the technological breakthroughs that could make that happen.